amccaskill/SAA-C02-Notes/13-HA and Scaling/HA.md

 High Availability and Scaling
     Load Balancing Fundamentals
-        1. LB listens on specific ports (ie 443, 80) the LB is refered to as the Listener
+        1. LB listens on specific ports (ie 443, 80) the LB is referred to as the Listener
         2. Clients connect to the LB (listener)
-        3. The LB connects on your behalf to 1+ targerts (servers)
+        3. The LB connects on your behalf to 1+ targets (servers)
         4. 2 connections ..  listener and backend
         5. Client abstracted from individual servers
         6. Used for High-Availability, Fault-Tolerance and Scaling Application Load Balancer
         1. ALB is a "Layer-7" LB -  understands HTTP/S
-        2.  capabile of inspecting and understand data which passes thru it.
+        2.  capable of inspecting and understand data which passes thru it.
         3. The ALB can take actions bases on the protocols, (ie Path, Headers, and Hosts)
         4. Scalable and highly-available
         5. Listens on the outside -> sends to Target(s) (Groups)
         6. Hourly rate and LCU rate (capacity) (Load Balancer Capacity Units)
         7. Cross Zone Load Balancing
         8. Target Groups.
 A target can  be member of multiple groups
-        9. Rules are path based (ie /cat /dog) or host bsed
+        9. Rules are path based (ie /cat /dog) or host based
         10. Support EC2, ECS, EKS, Lambda, HTTPS, HTTP/2 and Websockets
         11. ALB can use (SNI) server name indication for multiple SSL Certs -host based rule
         12. Recommended vs CLB (legacy)